bibhistctxt/bibhistctxt.github.io/_posts/2022-01-03-tel-dan-stele.md

 date: 2022-01-03 00:01 +0100
 category: Beyond Apologetics
 tags: Beyond-Apologetics Apologetics Dealing-with-Discrepancies Inscriptions Tel-Dan-Stele Israel-Museum Jehu Jehoram Ahaziah Hazael
-excerpt: "How and where the Tel Dan Stele was found, what it says, what scholars said about it, and how shows that scripture sometimes doesn't work the way we think it does"
+excerpt: "How and where the Tel Dan Stele was found, what it says, what scholars said about it, and how it shows that scripture sometimes doesn't work the way we think it does"
 toc: true
 header:
   image: /assets/images/exodus-decoded-3/accretionary-lapilli-section.png
   caption: Section of a 10mm wide accretionary lapillus
   teaser: /assets/images/exodus-decoded-3/accretionary-lapilli-section-teaser.png
 ---

+This post is available as a two-part youtube video.
+Scroll down for the post itself.

+{% include video id="rtt6YIz1MHk" provider="youtube" %}

+{% include video id="Sg8TqMvXSfw" provider="youtube" %}

 {% include nav_list nav="beyond-apologetics" %}